farrelleoin93/12-acres-beer/README.md

 - The beer details pages conain the same information that is displayed in the cards on the beer page along with a description of the beer.
 - A form allows the users to select how many bottles/cans they would like of the beer in question.
 - Two buttons give the user the options to either add the beer to their bag or to return to the beers page.
+- If a user has actually purchased a beer that they review "Verified Purchase appears on the review"

   *Registered users*
-- Have the ability to leave and edit reviews, but not to delete them.
+- Have the ability to leave and edit reviews, but not delete them.

-  *Super users*
+  *Admin/Superusers*
 - Can both edit and delete a beer from the page.
 - Can edit and delete any user's review.